What Tile Is Best To Pair With A Subway Tile?

 Hexagon Tiles

-Porcelain hexagon tiles excel in various applications.
-Their durability makes them suitable for busy areas like floors, even shower floors when opting for textured or matte finishes with good slip resistance.
+Porcelain hexagon tiles, in particular, excel in various applications.
+Their durability makes them suitable for busy areas like floors, and even shower floors when opting for textured or matte finishes with good slip resistance.
 Alternatively, use them on accent walls to create a statement piece or incorporate them into backsplashes for a touch of visual interest and classic charm.

 Penny Round Tiles

 The primary application for penny round tiles is on backsplashes, where their small size allows for intricate mosaic patterns and easy navigation around faucets and outlets.
-Additionally, they can be used to create stunning accent borders or add a touch of personality to shower niches.
-While not ideal for large floor areas due to the number of grout lines, they can be a charming choice for smaller areas like powder room accents.
+Additionally, they can be used to create stunning accent borders or add a touch of personality to powder rooms or tub surrounds.
+While not ideal for large floor areas due to the number of grout lines, they can be a charming and practical choice for smaller areas like shower floors.

 Basketweave Tiles